 Three Diets One Dinner – The site takes a family approach to the paleo lifestyle, ensuring you can always find recipes and create meals that your whole family will enjoy.
 Even the picky eaters will find something healthy here to make them happy.

-The Paleo Secret – The site works to expose the falsehoods presented by many “all natural” labels and provides healthy living tips for people interested in the paleo lifestyle.
+The Paleo Secret – The site works to expose the falsehoods presented by many “all-natural” labels and provides healthy living tips for people interested in the paleo lifestyle.
 Plus, there are a number of fantastic recipes sure to please anybody, healthy eater or not.

 The Paleo Diet – Loren Cordain is the founder of the Paleo Movement, and he provides insight into the paleo lifestyle like no one else can.
 His site also offers a bunch of great paleo foods and meals already made and able to be delivered to you for your convenience.

 Paleo Plan – The chefs at the Paleo Plan are all about creating options.
-They know that there isn’t just one way to make everything, so they provide different ingredient and cooking options that are sure to please even the pickiest of eaters.
+They know that there isn’t just one way to make everything, so they provide different ingredients and cooking options that are sure to please even the pickiest of eaters.

 Elena’s Pantry – Elena provides an entire lifestyle guide for those interested in living healthier.
 There are some great recipes that might tickle your fancy along with tips on what fitness trends to latch onto and which ones to avoid.